 CHAPTER 2

-ADMINISTRATIVE CONTROL BOARD RULES & REGULATIONS
+BOARD RULES & REGULATIONS

 ARTICLE I - NAME AND AUTHORIZATION

 Section 1.
-The name of this Board shall be the North Summit Recreation Special Service District Administrative Control Board (“NSRSSD Board” or “Board”).
+The name of this Board shall be the Snyderville Basin Cemetery District Board of Trustees (“SBCD Board” or “Board”).

 Section 2.
-The Summit County Council in Ordinance 713, March 4, 2009, created and delegated to the Board the power to act as the governing authority of the Service District and to exercise all or any of the powers provided for in Utah Special District Act.
+The Summit County Council in Ordinance 956, March 1, 2023, created and delegated to the Board the power to act as the governing authority of the District.

 Section 3.
-The purpose of these Rules and Regulations is to provide a guide for operation of the NSRSSD Board.
+The purpose of these Rules and Regulations is to provide a guide for operation of the SBCD Board.
+The District Bylaws are attached hereto by this reference and made a part hereof.

-ARTICLE II - PURPOSES AND AUTHORITY OF THE ADMINISTRATIVE CONTROL BOARD
+ARTICLE II - PURPOSES AND AUTHORITY OF THE BOARD

 Section 1.
-The NSRSSD is authorized to provide recreational services through the acquisition and/or construction of parks, recreational facilities, trails and recreational open space to be located within the District, together with necessary appurtenances and equipment therefor.
+The SBCD is organized as a cemetery maintenance district.

 Section 2.
-The NSRSSD Board shall recommend to the Summit County Council policies, standards and rules governing the Special Service District and any future facilities or amenities consistent with Summit County regulations, other provisions of Utah law, and the Utah Special District Act.
+The Board shall adopt policies, standards and rules governing the district. and any future facilities or amenities consistent with Summit County regulations, other provisions of Utah law, and the Utah Special District Act.

 Section 3.
-The NSRSSD Board shall seek to create opportunities that inspire fun, personal growth, and connection.
+The Board shall be authorized to budget, account for, and disburse District funds, including taxes levied, fees and charges imposed, and other revenues received.
+The Board shall be governed by the general laws relating to such matters applicable to Special Districts and Summit County.

 Section 4.
-The NSRSSD Board shall regularly assess the appropriateness and effectiveness of the Service District facilities, programs, activities and services as they relate to the needs of the District residents.
+The Board shall appoint a District Manager (“Manager”).
+The Manager shall have a written employment contract which is approved as to form by the Summit County Attorney.
+The Manager shall not be authorized to function on behalf of the Board in any manner except at the direction of the Board as a whole.

 Section 5.
-The NSRSSD Board shall be authorized to budget, account for, and disburse Service District funds, including taxes levied, fees and charges imposed, and other revenues received.
-The NSRSSD Board shall be governed by the general laws relating to such matters applicable to Special Districts and Summit County.

-Section 6.
-The NSRSSD Board shall appoint the District Director with the consent of the Summit County Council.
-The District Director shall have a written employment contract which is approved as to form by the Summit County Attorney.
-The District Director shall not be authorized to function on behalf of the NSRSSD Board in any manner except at the direction of the Board as a whole.

-Section 7.
-The NSRSSD Board shall enter into contracts, agreements or take other action to further the purposes of the District and exercise the rights, powers and authority delegated to it by Summit County and other provisions of Utah law.
+The Board shall enter into contracts, agreements or take other action to further the purposes of the District and exercise the rights, powers and authority delegated to it by Summit County and other provisions of Utah law.

-7.1 All contracts, agreements in excess of $20,000 dollars or other legal documents shall be authorized by resolution of the Board, be signed by the District Director, Chairperson, or Vice-chairperson in case of Chair’s absence, and be attested by the Clerk unless otherwise provided by resolution of the Board.
-The District Director may not authorize change orders to any contracts previously authorized by resolution of the Board except as provided in paragraph 7.1a below or as specifically authorized by resolution of the Board.
+5.1 All contracts, agreements in excess of $20,000 dollars or other legal documents shall be authorized by resolution of the Board, be signed by the Manager, Chair, or Vice Chair in case of Chair’s absence, and be attested by the Clerk unless otherwise provided by resolution of the Board.
+The Manager may not authorize change orders to any contracts previously authorized by resolution of the Board except as provided in paragraph 5.1a below or as specifically authorized by resolution of the Board.